Guanosine triphosphate: Genetic translation

 During the elongation stage of translation, GTP is used as an energy source for the binding of a new amino-bound tRNA to the A site of the ribosome.
 GTP is also used as an energy source for the translocation of the ribosome towards the 3' end of the mRNA.

 Microtubule dynamic instability

 During microtubule polymerization, each heterodimer formed by an alpha and a beta tubulin molecule carries two GTP molecules, and the GTP is hydrolyzed to GDP when the tubulin dimers are added to the plus end of the growing microtubule.
 Such GTP hydrolysis is not mandatory for microtubule formation, but it appears that only GDP-bound tubulin molecules are able to depolymerize.
-Thus, a GTP-bound tubulin serves as a cap at the tip of microtubule to protect from depolymerization; and, once the GTP is hydrolyzed, the microtubule begins to depolymerize and shrink rapidly.
+Thus, a GTP-bound tubulin serves as a cap at the tip of a microtubule to protect it from depolymerization; and, once the GTP is hydrolyzed, the microtubule begins to depolymerize and shrink rapidly.

 Mitochondrial function

 The translocation of proteins into the mitochondrial matrix involves the interactions of both GTP and ATP.
-The importing of these proteins plays an important role in several pathways regulated within the mitochondria organelle, such as converting oxaloacetate to phosphoenolpyruvate (PEP) in gluconeogenesis.
+The importing of these proteins plays an important role in several pathways regulated within mitochondria, such as converting oxaloacetate to phosphoenolpyruvate (PEP) in gluconeogenesis.